api-integration-samples/appintegration-tf-sample/README.md

 ## Application Integration TF Sample

-This is a sample Terraform deployment that enables the Google Cloud service Application Integration, as well as provisions optional connectors that you can configure.
+This is a sample Terraform deployment for Google Cloud Application Integration and Connectors, aiming to make it simple to apply a flexible base configuration to a new GCP project with several optional connectors that can be enabled.

 Supported connectors:
 - Vertex AI - turn on with the `use_vertexai=true` variable